 Just so you know, this post may contain affiliate links.
 Meaning I receive commissions for purchases made through those links, at no cost to you.
 You can read for more info.

 Have you ever experienced both the good and bad side of a rooster?
 You know, where one day he’ll attack you and the next day he does something amazing for his flock?
 When you get attacked by an 18 inch tall bird, you may ask yourself why you even have him there.
-So, what’s the point of having a rooster anyway?
+So, what is the point of a rooster anyway?

-In one of my posts here I brought up how our first rooster would attack every member of my house any moment we walked outside.
-If you’ve experienced this you understand it gets tiring real quick.
+In one of my posts I brought up how our first rooster would attack every member of my house any moment we walked outside.
+If you’ve experienced this, you understand it gets tiring real quick.

-Many people may wonder why we didn’t just get rid of the rooster, and the answer to that is twofold; no one would take him, and he served a purpose.
-And that’s the focus of this post: What the purpose of a rooster is.
+Many people may wonder why we didn’t just get rid of the rooster, and the answer to that is twofold: no one would take him, and he served a purpose.
+So that’s the focus of this post.

 I get asked all the time if you have to have a rooster in order to get eggs.
-And the answer is a resounding no. Hens will produce eggs whether or not there’s a rooster.
-But, if you want chicks from your own flock, without purchasing them from a breeder or feed store, then yes, you need a rooster.
+And the answer is a resounding no, because hens will produce eggs whether or not there’s a rooster.
+But if you want chicks, or more chickens, from your own flock, without purchasing them from a breeder or feed store, then yes, you need a rooster.